 Loyola University Employees' Retirement Plan (LUERP)

 LUERP was established in 1949 and has since been amended a number of times to provide greater benefits, to offer additional payment options, to create more flexibility for participants, and to comply with new legislation.
-The Plan was most recently amended effective January 1, 2008.
+The plan was most recently amended effective January 1, 2008.
 The current plan provisions are reflected on this site.

-The plan provides retirement benefits to over 7,500 regular full and part-time employees at seven Jesuit institutions that have met the plans eligibility, participation, and vesting requirements.
+- The plan provides retirement benefits to approximately 6,000 regular full and part-time employees at seven Jesuit institutions that have met the plans eligibility, participation, and vesting requirements.
 LUERP is a frozen 401(a) qualified defined benefit plan which entitles vested participants to a monthly benefit at age 65 for the remainder of their life.

-The formulas factor in the number of years of benefit service worked at a participating employer and the participant's final average earnings up to the freeze date.
+- The formulas factor in the number of years of benefit service worked at a participating employer and the participant's final average earnings up to the freeze date.
 Whichever formula results in a larger benefit equals the participant's monthly benefit at age 65 retirement.

 Please note: The LUERP froze in 2004.
 If you were hired in 2003 you may not be eligible for this benefit because a one year "waiting period" was required in order to become a participant.
 All eligibility, participation, and benefit accruals ceased as of the Plan Freeze date.

 Marisa Muntean, LUERP Manager